 5. Mashed Banana

-Bananas, like pumpkin purée, add nutrients and boost the food’s total nutritional content without adding fat.
+Bananas, like pumpkin purée, add nutrients and boost the food’s nutritional content without adding fat.
 On the other hand, bananas can provide sweetness and a particular flavor to various dishes.

 6. Applesauce